 Any player or goaltender deemed to intervene in an altercation already in progress, including any player entering as a peacemaker, shall receive a game ejection penalty.
 Any player who enters or participates in an altercation already in progress will be assessed a Game Misconduct and suspended a minimum of one game.
 Lastly, any player who leaves the bench during an altercation will be assessed a game ejection.
 If that player intervenes during the altercation, then he will receive a game misconduct and suspended.
-The final determination on suspension lengths will be made by FRHL management.
+The final determination on suspension lengths will be made by FRHL management, which is done to allow for the obvious degrees of severity and circumstances with Rule 606.